javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 We can also use a sequence of `??` to select the first value from a list that isn't `null/undefined`.

 Let's say we have a user's data in variables `firstName`, `lastName` or `nickName`.
-All of them may be not defined, if the user decided not to enter a value.
+All of them may be not defined, if the user decided not to fill in the corresponding values.

-We'd like to display the user name using one of these variables, or show "Anonymous" if all of them aren't defined.
+We'd like to display the user name using one of these variables, or show "Anonymous" if all of them are `null/undefined`.

 Let's use the `??` operator for that: